b-k/unicode-falafel/README.md

 Introduction
 ------------

-Falafel is a ball of fried chickpeas or fava beans, and is popular in the Middle East and North Africa, and increasingly throughout the world.
+FALAFEL is a ball of fried chickpeas or fava beans, and is popular in the Middle East and North Africa, and increasingly throughout the world.
 One of its key advantages is that it accommodates a range of food preferences: given reasonable care in preparation, it is vegan and vegetarian, halal, and kosher (for the remainder of this proposal, "VHK")